 wct command with no arguments.
 See

-wct --help for more options related to running the tests.
+wct --help for more options.

 With a local static web server, such as the one provided by Polymer CLI, you can also view and tweak UI interactively.

 polymer serve, you can view an example of how the tricium-element appears by navigating to http://localhost:8081/components/tricium/tests/example.html.